 Global Initiatives in Management (GIM)

-The GIM program is an intensive global business course, designed around the following objectives:
+The GIM program is an intensive global business course, designed with the following objectives that will allow students to:

 - Gain an in-depth understanding of the economic, political, social, and culture characteristics of a country or region outside the United States